 Practice Research: the practice based action research projects carried out by students on placement.

 Programme: needs definition

+Student CLD practitioner: students on placement as a result of their college or university programme or a volunteer who may be undertaking learning as part of their work within an organisation.

 Supervised Practice: ?????

 Supervisor: the agency practitioner who supports and assesses the student CLD practitioner’s ability, skills and professional competence whilst on placement.